 Express and Implies Warranties

-An express warranty, as the name suggests, is a promise expressly made by the seller to a contract.
+An express warranty, as the name suggests, is a promise expressly made by the seller in a contract.
 They are usually in writing and specifically incorporated into sale contracts.
-Express warranties can also be made orally for instance showing a customer a sample of a laptop would be an express warranty as you are assuring the customer that the laptop being sold is of the same description and quality as the sample.
+Express warranties can also be made orally for instance showing a customer a laptop and making certain verbal representations about it’s features or particular uses for it would be an express warranty as you are assuring the customer that the laptop being sold has certain key features.

 An implied warranty on the other hand arises from the understanding of the buyer and the nature of the transaction itself.
 Nothing needs to be specially mentioned in writing or orally for an implied warranty to arise; for example if the seller knew the purpose for which the buying was purchasing an item, the buyer would assume that the item would be fit for that specific purpose.